microsoft/rushjs.io-website/pages/maintainer/enabling_prettier.md

     ```

     The `"autoinstallerName": "rush-prettier"` line ensures that our autoinstaller will install Prettier
-    before the shell command is ingoked.
+    before the shell command is invoked.
 The shell command `pretty-quick --staged` will be invoked
     in the **common/autoinstallers/rush-prettier** folder.

 5. After saving these changes, let's test our custom command by running `rush prettier`.
 The first time you should